 What documents do I need to apply for Medicare in Philadelphia, PA?

 You may need to show documents that prove your age, military service, citizenship, and work/income history.
-Commonly requested documents are an original or certified birth certificate (or a U.S. passport), your military service record (if any), your W-2 or tax return from the past year, and your annual Social Security statement.
+Commonly requested documents are an original or certified birth certificate (or a US passport or military service record (if any), your W-2 or tax return from the past year, and your annual Social Security statement.

-How much is Philadelphia Medicare tax in Philadelphia, PA?
+How much is the Philadelphia Medicare tax in Philadelphia, PA?

-The Medicare tax is a standard deduction on all U.S. paychecks, not just in Philadelphia.
+The Medicare tax is a standard deduction for all US paycheckUSot in Philadelphia.
 The amount is 1.45% on the first $200,000 of wages in a calendar year and then 0.9% on earnings over $200,000 for single filers ($250,000 for joint filers) in the same calendar year.

 What is the income limit for Medicare in Philadelphia, PA?